yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 Our annual January conference is our flagship event.
 All content is made available for free after the event.

-The next conference is Jan 14-15 2023.
+Sponsor You Got This Broadcasting Service is taking place January 14-15 2023.
 We expect 1500-1700 attendees.
-[Get in touch](mailto:kevin@yougotthis.io) to find out more.
+[Find out more about conference sponsorship](/sponsors/info/conf).

 ### Sponsor Articles